 If so, opening an new account may be helpful to your personal situation.
-But if you struggle with debt and aren’t very good about paying off your credit cards each month, then it may be best to hold off on getting a Comenity Bank credit card.
+But, if you struggle with debt and aren’t paying off your credit cards each month, then it may be best to hold off on getting a Comenity Bank credit card.

 You also might want to avoid opening a new card if you’re gearing up for a major loan application like a mortgage.
 Too many credit inquiries might make it look like you’re tight on cash.
 Also, never feel like you need to get a credit card before you’re ready simply because of a “time-sensitive” promotion.

 Comenity Bank and other issuers regularly offer perks, bonuses, and other benefits for new cardmembers.
 You can always either wait or try a different card to find the best deals available when you’re actually ready.